 Our carers start at a basic weekly fostering allowance of £365 per week, per child in care.
 Upon completion of their TDS training (which we aim to do within one year of being approved), the basic allowance rises to £385 per week.
 Depending on the needs of the child and their circumstances, additional allowances are available which can increase the allowance to £570 per week.
 Parent and Child fostering starts at £600 per week.

 Fostering is classed as self-employment and there are generous tax allowances available to help.
 The important thing to remember is that each individual’s financial circumstances are different.

 As a foster carer, you are given a fixed tax exemption of up to £10,000 per year, on top of your standard personal allowance of £11,500 which means you have a total fixed tax allowance of £21,500.

-In addition, you also receive further allowances of;
+In addition, you also receive further tax-free exemptions of;